 bixi is an extensive (docked) bikeshare system.
 It includes some ebikes.
 It’s a good way to get out on a bicycle, though not a great choice for, say, riding around the island.

-Montreal’s bike infrastructure includes winter biking.
-I understand that there is a network of segregated bike lanes that are ploughed.
+Montreal’s bike infrastructure includes winter biking: 218km of segregated infrastructure and 499km of painted bike lanes.
+The summer total is 901km.
 Some parts in the periphery are summer-only bike lanes (i.e. open to cars in winter).

 The Lachine Canal bike path is the best quick ride if you’re on a visit.
 It’s green and by the water.
 Bike to the Parc René-Lévesque at the end, have a picnic, and bike back.
 The path also connects to bicycle infrastructure at the Vieux-Port.
 Maisonneuve is a straight-line ride through downtown.